Course studied: BA (Hons) Business and Management

 ''The best thing about the course I studied was ...''

-The one to one relationship with tutors.
+The one-to-one relationship with tutors.
 You don’t just feel like a student number.
-I felt supported and that my tutors took an interest in my studies and my future.
+I felt supported and my tutors took an interest in my studies and my future.

 My tutor Polly Derbyshire put me in touch with experts in sales to mentor me.
 I don’t think I would have received the same level of support at a different university.

 The Business and Management course at Bath Spa was a very detailed programme and included lots of guest speakers, which was really good.